-Dinner in under 20 minutes?
-Yep.
-These delicious salsa verde chicken breasts are so quick and easy, you're going to love them.
-Tender boneless, skinless chicken breasts, tangy tomatillo salsa verde (the recipe from a few weeks ago), and a little Jack cheese with cilantro and toasted pumpkin seeds to garnish.
+Get your crew fed fast with this stove top chicken breast recipe with salsa verde.
+It's ready in 20 minutes.
+These delicious salsa verde chicken breasts are so easy, you're going to love them.
+Tender boneless, skinless chicken breasts, cooked in a homemade or jarred tomatillo salsa verde.
+Finish with a little Jack cheese, cilantro and toasted pumpkin seeds to garnish.

-With homemade sauce in the freezer, getting a tasty, healthy dinner on the table takes no time.
-My new salsa verde chicken breasts recipe is the perfect example.
-I posted the tomatillo salsa verde recipe recently and froze the batch in small containers.
+With either a jar of salsa verde or a batch of homemade in the ridge or freezer, getting a tasty and healthy dinner on the table takes no time.
+This salsa verde chicken recipe is the perfect example.
+I posted the tomatillo salsa verde recipe recently and froze the batch in containers.
 All I had to do was thaw some and get a package of boneless, skinless chicken breasts from the store.

-If you don't have any made, it takes about 25-30 minutes to make the sauce.
+If you don't have any homemade salsa verde, it takes about 25 minutes.
 Make it ahead and freeze some.
 It's a simple recipe.
-So when you see fresh tomatillos at the store, get 2 1/2 – 3 pounds and a small jalapeno pepper, use an onion and a few spices from your pantry.
+So when you see fresh tomatillos at the store, get 2 ½ - 3 pounds, a mild green chili such as an Anaheim, and a jalapeno pepper, use an onion and a few spices from your pantry.

 A Quick and Healthy Dinner

-- Get your chicken breasts out of the refrigerator 30-45 minutes ahead of time to get the chill off and more even cooking.
+- If you can, get your chicken breasts out of the refrigerator 30-45 minutes ahead of time to get the chill off and more even cooking.

-- A digital thermometer is an inexpensive and "must have" kitchen tool for knowing when things are done.
+- A digital thermometer is an inexpensive and "must have" kitchen tool for testing when things are done.

 For another easy bonesless, skinless chicken recipe you can make ahead, try these chicken parchment packets with vegetables.

-- 1 1/2 cups tomatillo salsa verde recipe on this site
+- 1 ½ cups tomatillo salsa verde (jarred or homemade) recipe on this site

-- 1 tablespoon toasted pumpkin seeds recipe on this site, optional
+- 1 tablespoon toasted pumpkin seeds recipe on this site